willklein/how-to-win-developers/slides.md

 So how do we win developers, and influence adoption?

-today i have three lessons I've learned that I hope will serve you
+today i have three lessons I've learned that I hope will serve you -->

-whether you maintain a library or an application, we all encounter this challenge. software development is HIGHLY collaborative and highly opinionated. to be effective beyond building features, these three lessons will greatly improve your reach and impact
--->

 ---